ivanceras/balisong/README.md

 #Progress made since ivancerust
 * This project is a progression of ivancerust https://github.com/ivanceras/ivancerust (which i didn't remove, coz I want to create progress documents, which can be useful for those who want to learn on how things are derived)
-* This now uses sparse octree which speed up the searching of points to and average of 3 microsecond per pixel.
+* This now uses sparse octree which speed up the searching of points to an average of 3 microsecond per pixel.
 	* Rendering process still takes ~30 seconds, since there are only 8 CPU to parallelize the load of 2 million pixels (1920x1080)

 * Normals are recalculated based on voxel structure, this is useful when you are procedurally generating terrains / models.